NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`component` [as above, but defaults to `ALL-COMPONENTS`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Once the MPB modes are computed, equivalent electric and magnetic sources are created within Meep.
-By default, these sources include magnetic and electric currents in *all* transverse directions within the source region, corresponding to the mode fields as described in our book chapter.
+By default, these sources include magnetic and electric currents in *all* transverse directions within the source region, corresponding to the mode fields as described in the book chapter.
 If you specify a `component` property, however, you can include only one component of these currents if you wish.
 Most people won't need this feature.

 **`eig-lattice-size` [`vector3`], `eig-lattice-center` [`vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;